FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Hazus Tool.rst

 28. This example uses 10 ft. pixel resolution.
     The user can change this value to the desired resolution to better fit the buildings.
     This raster can be used with the FEMA Hazus software.
-Any other rasters that Hazus requires can be generated with the same meth-odology.
+Any other rasters that Hazus requires can be generated with the same methodology.

 .. image:: ../img/Hazus-Tool/hazustool28.png